-Impacts to vegetation and soils would be partially mitigated by conducting the survey operation in the dry season only, when soils are not saturated and are more resilient to vehicular activity.
+Impacts to vegetation and soils would be partially mitigated by conducting the survey operation in dry season conditions only, when soils are not saturated and are more resilient to vehicular activity (Minimization and Mitigation Measures No. 1).
 BOCI conducted a field demonstration in the survey area on April 24, 2015, to observe how a Vibroseis buggy would perform in wetlands typical of those expected to be encountered during the survey.
 Although the test vehicle got stuck and had to be extricated by other equipment, much of the wetland habitat traversed by the buggy was minimally impacted and showed signs of recovery six months later (Appendix A).